 Matt Berkey is a sinewy man with a lean, slightly bulbous skull, shaven to the uneven surface his pock marked and rough face allows.
 His mouth, lined with a strong nasolabial fold, is naturally serious.
-When he grows his hair out, it clumps dense and brown and neat, vaguely Briton, yet in that state it doesn’t seem to belong to this particular face and head – a boy’s coif on a severe and indifferent countenance.
+When he grows his hair out, it clumps dense and brown and neat, vaguely Briton, yet in that state it doesn’t seem to belong to this particular face and head – a boy’s coif on a severe countenance.
 Today, lecturing from his bedroom/lecture hall and clipped to a no attachment (appropriately enough), the lockless Berkey appears much more himself.
-A man whose skin alone, exposed valiantly to the American Southwest’s heat and dust and wind and general lack of supervision, is its own best uniform.
-Unlike many of the ex-online regs, with their virtue-signaling charity patches and weak-kneed politics, or the paracomfortable businessmen he battles, Matt Berkey, founder of the Solve For Why Academy, lives as, appears to be, and is something of a Las Vegas warrior.
+A man whose skin alone, exposed to the American Southwest’s heat and dust and wind and general lack of supervision, is its own best uniform; even the top of his skull seems like a cap.
+Unlike many of the ex-online regs, with their virtue-signaling charity patches and weak-kneed politics, or the paracomfortable businessmen he battles, Matt Berkey, founder of the Solve For Why Academy, lives as or at least appears to be, something of a Las Vegas warrior.

 Fittingly then, Berkey’s shoulders are broad, and his arms muscled and rangy.
 When he addresses you, his brown eyes zero in but his neck doesn’t seem to want to turn all the way toward its object.
 The strain of sore muscles?
 The fanatic who can only look ahead?
 Either way, or both, Berkey’s “alias,” as an even grimmer figure in his circle would term it, is clear:

-And so, the front of the room, and for that matter, the poker media's front page, has now become Berkey’s place after many years of relatively obscure labor.
-Leadership is a vacuum that demands ceaseless filling, and though his life could have taken many different courses and to different rooms and different audiences, now unanchored by the vagaries of his life and unusual career, here he is, filling the demanding air of an upper-level loft with a fighting poker strategy whose spirit is half its explanation.
+And so, the front of the room, and for that matter, the poker media’s front page, has now become Berkey’s place after many years of relatively obscure labor.
+Leadership is a vacuum that demands ceaseless filling, and though his life could have taken many different courses, here he is, filling the demanding air of an upper-level loft with a curious, fighting poker strategy whose spirit is half its explanation.
 The responsibility of one who seeks out friends and followers but lives with the nagging feeling that it is not enough will always push ahead.
 Our dissatisfaction inevitably finds its way to satisfying others.
-Thus we find, from the ambiguous tones of his voice, the themes of one Matt Berkey, resident poker genius of Spanish Trails:
+Thus, we find, from the ambiguous tones of his voice, the themes of one Matt Berkey of Spanish Trails:

 What do I do with this life?
 With this knowledge?
 With these friends?
 With the time I have?
 With the time I don’t have?